 Additional requirements set by specific programs (see below)

 Our Office of Registration and Records will evaluate official college transcripts for possible transfer credit.
 To be transferable, coursework must meet the following criteria:

 - It was earned at a regionally accredited institution.

 - The student received a grade of "C-" or better in the course.

 How such credit transfers will be based on an individual evaluation of the coursework.
 This evaluation will determine whether the course is equivalent to a Butler course.
 For specific questions, please contact the Office of Registration and Records.

-Students applying for the pre-professional phase of the Pharmacy program should complete the Application for Transfer Admission and Scholarships.
+Students applying for the pre-professional phase of the Pharmacy program should complete the Butler or Common Application.
 Transfer students applying to the 4-year professional phase of the PharmD program need to apply directly to the Pharmacy College Application Service (PharmCAS) at www.pharmcas.org.
 The recommended total cumulative GPA for prospective Pharmacy students is 3.0 or higher.
 The PharmCAS application deadline for the Fall 2019 entry term is January 7, 2019.